farmera/sare_grant/study_results_drones.md

 #### Regression Analysis

 Regression is a statistical technique used to estimate relationships among variables.
 In most cases the focus is on the relationship between a dependent variable and one or more independent variables.
-The independent variable[s] are generally known as 'predictors' while the dependent variable is the quantity one would like to predict.
-In our study a host of different quantities were available to serve as independent variables while the primary dependent variable we were interested in was sucrose yield.
+The independent variable is generally known as 'predictors' while the dependent variable is the quantity one hopes to predict.
+In our study a host of different quantities were available to serve as independent variables while the primary dependent variable of interest was sucrose yield.

 estimates the conditional expectation of the dependent variable given the independent variables